computer screens with color palettes on them

 Inspired by the logo roots, they designed a bold and retro logo that better communicates the “best of Burger King” and the energy behind this rebrand.

+In addition to the logo redesign, they introduced more “in your face” photography and an illustrative style that aims to make the brand appear less synthetic and more desirable.
 Burger King has re-evaluated its place in the fast-food industry.
 They have seen where they are falling short and have overhauled their brand to improve their place in the industry.
 Much needed and well respected by many renowned agencies, the Burger King Rebrand is an excellent example of the right time and way to Rebrand your company.

 Learn more about the refresh from the design firm here.